 Air carriers serving Pearson International: Airlines operating out of Terminal 1 and Terminal 3.

-New in 2015 – Take the UP Express (Union Pearson Express), a brand-new dedicated express rail service connecting Union Station to Toronto Pearson airport, departing every 15 minutes.
-Fares cost up to $27.50 depending on destination and type of pass.
+Take the UP Express (Union-Pearson Express), a dedicated express rail service connecting Union Station and Toronto Pearson airport, departing every 15 minutes.
+UP gets you downtown in 25 minutes with free on-board WiFi along the way.
+The fare is up to $12.35 depending on destination and type of pass.
 Go to UPExpress.com to find out more.

 Billy Bishop Toronto City Airport (formerly Toronto City Centre Airport) is one of the most convenient urban airports in the world.
 It is located on Toronto Island, minutes from the downtown core with links to the city by a short ferry ride and shuttle, and is served by both Porter Airlines and Air Canada.
 Porter provides a unique and personal flying experience with air connections to regional Canadian and U.S. destinations, including Ottawa, Montreal, Quebec City, Halifax, New York City (Newark) and Chicago.
 Air Canada offers air access every business day, between Montreal and Billy Bishop Toronto City Airport (in addition to its connections between Montreal and Toronto Pearson International airport).